mauger1998/mauger1998/README.md

-### Hi there 👋 100% Self Taught
+### Hi there 👋 Front End Dev and Designer, I love to make 3D Animations!

-- 🔭 I’m currently working on Task Manager App, Local Business Website (Freelance), Portfolio Website
+- 🔭 I’m currently working on Task Manager App, Local Business Website (Freelance), Portfolio Website, ThreeJs Journey

-- 🌱 I’m currently learning ReactJs, C, Advanced HTML & CSS, NodeJs, Backend
+- 🌱 I’m currently learning ReactJs, C, Advanced HTML & CSS, NodeJs, Backend, ThreeJs

 - 👯 I’m looking to collaborate on ... if anybody would like to collaborate on anything or contribute to any of my work just let me know